tonycsoka/ostmodern/README.md

 ### Relational Database

 A relation database would have the benefit of being structured in such a way as to only store the information needed for the end users, however and change in the upstream system could result in serious downtimes, or loss of data.
-When it comes to storing extra information (for example comments), then a relational database makes sense, however this does not rule out using a hybrid system, for example, document store for `static` data, and a relationl db for `comments`
+When it comes to storing extra information (for example comments), then a relational database makes sense, however this does not rule out using a hybrid system, for example, document store for `static` data, and a relational db for `comments`

 Taking this a step further, a document store can be used for the raw static data, which is transformed and cached (either lazily or on a timed trigger) to a key-value store.

+This is the approach that we'll take here, storing the raw data in a document store, and then serving to the API via a key-value store.